malarkey/Rock-Hammer/README.md

 ### lte-ie8.scss

-For versions of Microsoft Internet Explorer that didn’t implement CSS3 Media Queries, this file contains compiled styles from all stylesheets inside Media Queries.
+For versions of Microsoft Internet Explorer that didn’t implement CSS3 Media Queries, this file contains compiled styles from all stylesheets, including those inside Media Queries.
+These are served up using a completely configurable, conditional class to identify those styles and only apply them to Internet Explorer 8 and before.
 Use this file to also serve styles specifically to Internet Explorer 8 and before.
-We’re looking into a more streamlined Sass solution.
-One that doesn’t require a degree in geology.

 ### _config.scss